 So why not simply remove all the older encryption algorithms?

 The simple reason is that obsolete operating systems and software are still being used by a significant amount people on the internet.
 Windows XP is still being used by nearly 19% of internet users and over 1% are still using IE6!
 This obsolete software no longer receives any updates so they are not updated with the newest encryption algorithms, therefore they rely on older encryption methods.

 This causes a significant problem for the user and website admin because when a client connects to a webserver with very outdated software and requests an HTTPS connection there may be no mutually supported ciphers which will result in the connection being terminated with an error.

 As a result the administrator of the webserver has to strike a balance between using only the most secure ciphers and at the same time trying to support the maximum number of clients, an unfortunate percentage of whom will be using older software.

 Fortunately, the most insecure ciphers can be discarded without affecting more than a very small number of people using only the most obsolete software.

 Memset's recommended cipher suite and webserver configuration

-Memset has devoted some time to creating a webserver cipher suite that will enable secure connections with the maximum number of clients and at the same time avoiding all of the above listed attacks.
-This cipher suite will allow secure connections from XP SP3 ensuring that the vast majority of internet will be able to securely browse your site.
-In fact Memset's cipher suite proved it's worth by defending against the FREAK attack even before it was published by removing the old ciphers upon which it depended.
+Memset has devoted some time to creating a webserver cipher suite that will enable secure connections with the maximum number of clients and at the same time avoiding all of the above-listed attacks.
+This cipher suite will allow secure connections from XP SP3 ensuring that the vast majority of the internet will be able to securely browse your site.
+In fact, Memset's cipher suite proved its worth by defending against the FREAK attack even before it was published by removing the old ciphers upon which it depended.